genderkit/genderkit/_resources/gender-services.md

 More information about travel funding is also available on [the London GIC website](https://gic.nhs.uk/help-with-travel-costs/) and [the London GIDS website](https://gids.nhs.uk/how-claim-travel-expenses).

-Costs for private services vary significantly, and you can find detailed information on costs on our [Choosing a Gender Service page]({% link _resources/choosing-gender-service.md %}).
+Costs for private services vary significantly, and you can find detailed information on costs on our [Private fees page]({% link _resources/private-fees.md %}).

 ### Where can I learn more?